 Pediatric bone marrow transplantation

 Javier El-Bietar, MD, received his medical degree from St. George's University School of Medicine, Grenada, West Indies.
 He then pursued residency training in general pediatrics at SUNY Downstate in Brooklyn New York where he received an Excellence in Research Award.
 He continued training in pediatric hematology/oncology at Baylor College of Medicine, Texas Children's Hospital, Houston, TX, where he conducted research exploring the in vitro enhancement of antigen specific cytotoxic T cells used in adoptive immunotherapy.
 He spent an additional clinical training year with Texas Children's Hospital and the Center for Cell and Gene Therapy following the bone marrow transplant fellowship curriculum.
-After completion, he joined the faculty at Cincinnati Children’s in the Division of Bone Marrow Transplantation and Immune Deficiency in 2013.
+After completion, he joined the faculty of the Division of Bone Marrow Transplantation and Immune Deficiency at Cincinnati Children’s within the UC Department of Pediatrics in 2013.
 His clinical and research interests include exploring new treatment strategies for post-hematopoietic stem cell transplant-associated co-morbidities.

 MD: St. George's University School of Medicine, Grenada, West Indies, 2006.

 Residency: Pediatrics, State University of New York, Downstate, Brooklyn, New York, NY.